ejmastnak/ejmastnak.com/content/tutorials/vim-latex/compilation/index.md

   The `latexmk` script actually calls `pdflatex` (or similar programs) under the hood, and automatically determines exactly how many `pdflatex` runs are needed to properly compile a document.
   In practice, one uses `latexmk` to ensure all cross-reference are resolved and that a document's bibliography renders correctly.

-Online and GUI LaTeX editors you might already know, such as Overleaf, TeXShop, or Texmaker, also compile LaTeX documents with `latexmk` or `pdflatex` (or similar command line programs) under the hood.
+Online and GUI LaTeX editors you might already know, such as Overleaf, TeXShop, or Texmaker, also compile LaTeX documents with `latexmk` or `pdflatex` (or similar command line programs) under the hood (Overleaf, for example, uses `latexmk`).
-You just don't see this directly because the `pdflatex` calls are hidden behind a graphical interface.
+You just don't see this directly because the `pdflatex` or `latexmk` calls are hidden behind a graphical interface.

   To get useful functionality from `pdflatex` and `latexmk` you'll need to specify some command line options.
   The two sections below explain the options for both `pdflatex` and `latexmk` that have served me well over the past few years---these could be a good starting point if you are new to command line compilation.